The best experiences in life usually come to you naturally when you least expect them and when you leave space for spontaneity.

 I was only feeling more sensible.
 Feeling deeper of all my senses.
 Being very thoughtful and focused.
 Relaxed and in the mood to share compassion.

 The night went on with more chanting around the fire.
-I was watching the stars, seeing many star trails and going through all the thoughts that were drop inside of me.
+I was watching the stars, seeing many shooting stars and going through all the thoughts that were drop inside of me.

 I cried of course.
 It feels like a very human things that we all have.
 We all have wounds inside of us, but with time we hide them from our lives.
 And sometimes it good to let them out, feel their presence to later let them go again.